cnxtech/risk2210/README.md

 ## Ruby Installation
 #### Ubuntu
-I've got a script to install Ruby 1.9.3 or Ruby 2.0.0 on Ubuntu, just follow the instructions on the repo:
+I've got a script to install Ruby 2.0.0 on Ubuntu, just follow the instructions on the repo:
 [https://github.com/nick-desteffen/ruby-bootstrap](https://github.com/nick-desteffen/ruby-bootstrap)

 #### OSX